Skip to main content

 How to Identify

-Identified by glossy dark green leaves with silvery-white undersides, heavily resinous and fragrant leaf buds, and straight trunk with deeply furrowed dark bark on mature trees.
-Leaves are broadly ovate, 3-6 inches (8-15 cm) long, with fine crenate-serrate margins.
-Distinguished from Populus tremuloides by larger leaves, non-flattened petioles, and darker bark.
-Distinguished from Populus nigra by broader leaves and native range.
+Identified by glossy dark green leaves with silvery-white undersides combined with heavily resinous fragrant leaf buds and a straight trunk carrying deeply furrowed dark gray-brown bark on mature specimens.
+Leaves are broadly ovate, 3-6 inches (8-15 cm) long, with finely crenate-serrate margins and a rounded or slightly heart-shaped base.
+Separated from Populus tremuloides (quaking aspen) by larger leaves, non-flattened petioles that hold the leaves steady in wind (versus the flattened petioles of quaking aspen which cause trembling), and darker bark.
+Separated from Populus nigra (black poplar) by broader leaves and native range in western North America.
+The strong balsam fragrance released from crushed or warmed leaf buds in early spring confirms the identification at close range.

 Appearance